hupe13/extensions-leaflet-map-github/readme.md

 ## Description

-Plugin to extend the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a>, see Bozdoz <a href="https://github.com/bozdoz/wp-plugin-leaflet-map#how-can-i-add-another-leaflet-plugin">FAQ</a>.
+Plugin to extend the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a>.

 ### WordPress Plugin